myeongsuseong/myeongsuseong.github.io/_pages/research.md

 author_profile: false
 ---

 Our short-term goal is to develop systems and algorithms that can be utilized in biomedical applications.
 Systems that we are mainly interested in may include monitoring systems, stimulation systems, and therapeutic systems.
-While the group mainly focuses on the development of systems that have the potential to be used in biomedical fields, we are open to performing collaborative works that may be able to lead to breakthroughs in other fields.
+While the group mainly focuses on the development of technologies that have the potential to be used in biomedical fields, we are open to performing collaborative works that may be able to lead to breakthroughs in other fields.
 Please see below to understand more details about the research directions of BSIT.

 System development
 ------
 Diffuse optical systems

 Algorithm development